 Taxonomic Certification Program

-The Society of Freshwater Science Taxonomic Certification Program was implemented to certify that trained and skilled persons are providing aquatic invertebrate identifications in North America.
+The Society of Freshwater Science Taxonomic Certification Program was implemented to certify that trained and skilled persons are providing aquatic invertebrate and diatom identifications in North America.
 The Stroud Water Research Center currently administers the Taxonomic Certification Program for SFS.